 Path for your application.
 If you’d like, you can check this for yourself before sending in the sample by looking at the information in the first few rows of the sample, before the call graph.
 The path will most likely be rather benign, like:

 …which obviously doesn’t contain any information about you.
-However, if you have the app installed in a custom location on your system, like a folder called
+If you have the app installed in a custom location on your system, like a folder called

 Bob's Ultimate Weapon Blueprints, the path would reveal the name of this folder.
 In that case, consider first moving the application to another directory, or renaming the directory.
 (Or, you know, not creating an ultimate weapon.)